Hospice Waikato is the only New Zealand hospice to offer a specialist child-focused palliative care service.

 - Children and young people who have a serious life-limiting or life-threatening condition.

-- Children and young people affected by the sudden or unexpected death of a close family member.
+- Children and young people affected by the sudden or unexpected death of a close family member – according to available caseload capacity and resources.

 What is a life-limiting or life-threatening condition?